 Keep the following points in mind while using security advisory:

-- Instances supported for CVE detection: all ADC (SDX, MPX, VPX, CPX, BLX) and Gateway.
+Instances supported for CVE detection: all ADC (SDX, MPX, VPX) and Gateway.

 Security advisory is supported in ADC instances running versions higher than 10.5 and not in instances running 10.5 and lower versions.

-Security advisory is not supported in Admin partition, SD-WAN devices, HAProxy, or HAProxy host devices.
+Security advisory is not supported in Admin partition.

-- Version scan: This scan needs ADM service to compare the version of an ADC instance with the versions and builds on which the fix is available.
-This version comparison helps ADM service security advisory identify whether the ADC is vulnerable to the CVE.
+Version scan: This scan needs Citrix ADM to compare the version of an ADC instance with the versions and builds on which the fix is available.
+This version comparison helps Citrix ADM security advisory identify whether the ADC is vulnerable to the CVE.
 For example, if a CVE is fixed on ADC release and build xx.yy, security advisory considers all the ADC instances on builds lesser than xx.yy as vulnerable.
 Version scan is supported today in security advisory.

-- Custom scan: This scan needs ADM service to connect with the managed ADC instance, push a script to it, and run the script.
-The script output helps ADM service identify whether the ADC is vulnerable to the CVE.
-You can use security advisory to create customer scripts to cover any checks that CVEs might need.
+Custom scan: This scan needs Citrix ADM to connect with the managed ADC instance, push a script to it, and run the script.
+The script output helps Citrix ADM identify whether the ADC is vulnerable to the CVE.
 Examples include specific shell command output, specific CLI command output, certain logs, and existence or content of certain directories or files.
-You can also use custom scan for multiple config patterns matches, if config scan cannot help with the same.
+Security Advisory also uses custom scans for multiple config patterns matches, if config scan cannot help with the same.
 For CVEs that require custom scans, the script runs every time your scheduled or on-demand scan runs.
 Learn more about the data collected and options for specific custom scans in the Security Advisory documentation for that CVE.

 How to use the security advisory dashboard